NativeScript/nativescript-dev-bazel/README.md

 $ANDROID_HOME/platform-tools/adb install -r bazel-bin/platforms/android/android.apk
 ```

-* I'm unable to install the application on Android emulator.
+* `I'm unable to install the application on Android emulator.` </br>
 Probably your emulator is using x86 architecture. the default build operation strips this architecture.
 In order to use emulator, you have to pass `--fat_apk_cpu=x86` arg to `build`/`mobile-install` bazel commands:
 ```
 bazel mobile-install //platforms/android:android --fat_apk_cpu=x86
 ```

+* `How can I use Angular's AOT?`</br>
+Currently the Bazel rules for Angular applications are not included in the Bazel rules for building NativeScript application.
+So, one way to use AOT is by including the Angular rules in the BUILD.bazel file in `<project dir>/platforms/android`.
+This is not an easy task, but in case you succeed, feel free to open PR to this repo, so other people will be able to use the rules.</br>
+Another way to use AOT is by preparing your application with the following command: `tns prepare android --bundle --env.aot`.
+This way NativeScript CLI will use the Angular compiler to prepare the application's code.
+After that you can build the app with `bazel build //platforms/android:android`

 ## Contribution
 You are more than welcome to contribute to this project.
 Just clone the repo and you are ready to start.
-You can search for `# TODO` in the code for the places where we've identified something needs to be implemented/fixed.
+You can search for `# TODO` in the code for the places where we've identified something needs to be implemented/fixed or just check the logged issues.

 ## License